Michael Durham: War

 After the battle of Pinkie in September 1547, Michael Durham accompanied the English commander Andrew Dudley from Leith to Broughty Castle.
 They sailed in the Galley Suttill or Subtle with Richard Brooke and fired three shots at the castle.
 Henry Durham, who was a retainer of Lord Gray, and Captain of Broughty, surrendered the castle to Dudley.
 The galley was used because it could be rowed near the shore to fire its ordnance.

+Ralph Sadler gave Doctor Durham a reward of £10.
 Henry and Michael Durham, as "assured Scots", were given an English pension of £50 and trading privileges.
+The head of the family, William Durham of Grange, was later given a pardon or remission for helping the English at Broughty Castle and the nearby fort at "Brakehill".